 - Weight: 97g

-A dinky little 0.5l bag with a small opening that will just about take the essential tube, tool, tyre levers and CO2 – but nowt more!
+This is a dinky little 0.5l bag with a small opening that will just about take the essential tube, tool, tyre levers and CO2 – but nothing more!
 The polyester material is tough, the zip is waterproofed and there are reflective details in addition to the reflective rear light loop.

-Carradice has also managed a couple of wide elastic straps to secure a mini-pump.
-A well-priced, fully featured saddle pack if you’re travelling light.
+Carradice has also managed a couple of wide elastic straps to secure a mini pump.
+The CarraDura is a well-priced, fully featured saddle pack if you’re travelling light.

 Deuter Bag 1